-In the Infotainment system, in the menu Vehicle settings, you can display different travel data >>> page 86.
+In the Infotainment system, in the menu Vehicle settings, you can display different travel data >>> page 88.

-- Current consumption: The current fuel consumption display operates throughout the journey, in litres/100 km; and with the engine running and the vehicle stopped, in litres/hour. - Average consumption: The average fuel consumption is displayed after driving for approximately 300 metres. - Travelling time: This indicates the hours (h) and minutes (min) since the ignition was switched on. - Range: Approximate distance in km that can still be travelled if the same driving stule is maintained.
+- Current consumption: The current fuel consumption display operates throughout the journey, in litres/100 km; and with the engine running and the vehicle stopped, in litres/hour. - Average consumption: The average fuel consumption is displayed after driving for approximately 300 metres. - Travelling time: This indicates the hours (h) and minutes (min) since the ignition was switched on. - Range: Approximate distance in km that can still be travelled if the same driving style is maintained.

-- AdB1ue range or P: Approximate distance in km that can still be travelled with the current level of the AdBlue® tank with the same driving style.
-The indication appears from a range of less than 2,400 km and cannot be deactivated.1) - Distance: Distance covered in km (m) after switching on the ignition. - Average speed: The average speed will be shown after driving for approximatelu 100 metres. - Digital speed display: Current speed displayed in digital format.
+- AdBlue range or p: Approximate distance in km that can still be travelled with the current level of the AdBlue® tank with the same driving style.
+The indication appears from a range of less than 2,400 km and cannot be deactivated.1 - Distance: Distance covered in km (m) after switching on the ignition. - Average speed: The average speed will be shown after driving for approximately 100 metres. - Digital speed display: Current speed displayed in digital format. - Eco tips: Recommendations messages are shown to reduce consumption through good driving practices, e.g. Air conditioning on: close the window.